Omega X: 2021: Debut with Vamos and What's Goin' On

 On June 30, Omega X debuted with the release of their first EP, Vamos, and its lead single of the same name.

 On September 6, Omega X released their first single album, What's Goin' On, and its lead single of the same name.

 2022: Love Me Like, Story Written in Music and Japanese debut

 On January 5, Omega X released their second EP, Love Me Like, and its lead single of the same name.

-On June 15, Omega X released their first studio album, Story Written in Music and its title track "Play Dumb".
+On June 15, Omega X released their first studio album, Story Written in Music, and its track "Play Dumb".

-On August 24, Omega X made their Japanese debut under Tokuma Shoten with the mini album Stand Up! and the title track of the same name was pre-released on July 1.
+On August 24, Omega X made their Japanese debut under Tokuma Shoten with the mini album Stand Up! and the title track was pre-released on July 1.

-2023–present: Return after lawsuit win and Dream
+2023–present: Return after lawsuit win, IYKYK, enlistments and OX:N

-On February 11, 2023, a month after winning the lawsuit against their former label, Omega X attended and performed at the second day of the awarding ceremony of the 30th Hanteo Music Awards.
-The group also revealed their new song, Dream, which was composed by Hangyeom and written by the members, during the event.
+On February 11, 2023, a month after winning the lawsuit against their former label, Omega X attended and performed at the second day of the awards ceremony of the 30th Hanteo Music Awards.
+The group also revealed their new song, "Dream", which was composed by Hangyeom and written by the members, during the event.
+The song was released on April 24, 2023, through various online music streaming sites.

-Abuse allegations
+On May 7, 2023, it was announced that the group had parted ways with Spire Entertainment after terminating their contract.
+In July 2023, Omega X signed an exclusive management contract with IPQ.

+On October 18, the group announced their return and released their third mini album IYKYK (If You Know, You Know) on November 7.

+On June 4, 2024, IPQ announced that Hwichan will be enlisting in the military on July 4th and Sebin on July 16th.